-Scheduled approximately once a month, MIT.nano Tool Talks are organized by Anna Osherov, assistant director of user services for Characterization.nano.
+Scheduled approximately once a month, MIT.nano Tool Talks are organized by Anna Osherov, associate director for Characterization.nano.
 These events are flexible in format to enable more learning and cross-pollination through the technical and scientific knowledge-based seminars, as well as discussions and/or demos.
 Occasionally, shorter Tool Talks Express seminars may also be offered to complement the regular monthly Tool Talks.
 Previous and upcoming events are listed on the MIT.nano website. http://mitnano.mit.edu/events/

 Sign up to receive tool talk announcements here.